-One of the best and most recognizable Pokémon out there, Mewtwo is coming back to Raids in Pokémon Go for a limited time only!
-Starting on Saturday, February 20, 2021, you'll have just ten days to challenge Mewtwo and the Legendary birds of Kanto in Five Star Raids.
-A lot has changed since we last faced off against Mewtwo, including the introduction of Mega Evolution, but we here at iMore have everything you need to know to take on the Genetic Pokémon!
+Mewtwo is coming back to Legendary raids in Pokémon Go.
+Fortunately, we here at iMore have everything you need to know to win this fight and add Mewtwo to your roster.
 And be sure to check out our Best Pokémon Go Accessories, so you can be fully equipped for your Pokémon Journey!

 Who is Mewtwo in Pokémon Go?